1S1KCH/DayZ_Duel_Admin_Debug_Monitor/README.md

 ##Version requirements

-This debug montitor has been tested with Chernarus DayzCode V1.7.6.1 I cannot gaurantee that it will work with any other version, though it should work with other maps.
+This debug monitor has been tested with Chernarus DayzCode V1.7.6.1 I cannot gaurantee that it will work with any other version, though it should work with other maps.

 ##Instructions